The environment, sustainable development and rail

 • In our Official Statistics role we intend to work collaboratively with licence holders and industry partners, to enable us to publish a wider range of whole-industry environmental data.
 This will be relevant to rail industry environmental targets such as those set out in DfT’s Rail Environmental Policy Statement and the Scottish Government’s Rail Services Decarbonisation Action Plan.
 As Official Statistics this data should meet the pillars of trustworthiness, quality and value of the Office for Statistics Regulation Code of Practice for Statistics.

 • Similarly, Welsh legislation also impacts on rail, for example, specific biodiversity requirements and the Future Generations Act.
 We are required to produce a report on our performance in relation to the biodiversity duty under the Environment (Wales) Act 2016.
 The report focuses on our approach to biodiversity and the exercise of the ORR’s statutory functions in relation to Wales.
-We updated this report in November 2022, it follows our previous report, which covered the period from 2016 to June 2021.
+Our next report is due in 2025.

 Social sustainability